 - Initial vocational training for young people with disabilities or other disadvantage.

-- Integrated vocational training as a fully-fledged extended apprenticeship (the extension may be for a maximum of 1 year, or, in exceptional cases, 2 years).
+- Individual Vocational Training as a fully-fledged extended apprenticeship (the extension may be for a maximum of 1 year, or, in exceptional cases, 2 years).

-- Integrated vocational training by providing partial qualifications of relevance to the labour market for a period of 1 to 3 years.
+- Individual Vocational Training by providing partial qualifications of relevance to the labour market for a period of 1 to 3 years.

 - Support and supervision by vocational training assistants.